Shavrin/georgBot/README.md

 Template: `georg wiki`
 ***
 # Backup
-Backup is done every 3 hours, all database changes and logs are sent to this repository.
+Backup is done every 3 hours, all database changes are sent to this repository.
-***
-# Logging
-***There is no god, only log ~ Confucius***

-Everything is logged in the ./log folder.

-Logs are send to this repository along with the database.
-In case something goes wrong, check there.
 ***
 # How to run